DawidSzcz/wunderwaffel/README.md

 # WUNDERWAFFEL
 > To make waffel wunder

+### Access
+App is deplyed on AWS.
+It uses RDS + EC2
+It can be accessed: http://ec2-3-121-201-104.eu-central-1.compute.amazonaws.com/wunderwaffel/register

 Let me introduce to you a wonderful  project which makes every waffle enthusiasts’ dreams come true.

 The application contains the most beautiful form that you have ever seen.